thornoar/pshash/documentation/main.typ

 // Begin Document
 #let keywords = ("Combinatorics", "Hash", "Security", "Haskell", "Functional programming")
 #show: title-rule([ On rearrangement hashing with Haskell ], abstract: [
-  In this paper I introduce and develop a mathematical method of producing a pseudo-cryptographic hash of adjustable length, given a public key and a pair of private keys.
-The hashing is done through encoding selections and permutations with natural numbers, and then composing the hash from a set of source strings with respect to the permutations encoded by the keys.
-The attempts to construct a suitable integer-to-selection mapping lead to interesting mathematical definitions and statements, which are discussed in this paper and applied to give bounds on the reliability of the hashing algorithm.
-An implementation is provided in the Haskell programming language (source available at https://github.com/thornoar/pshash) and applied in the setting of password creation.
+  We introduce a password generation algorithm which accepts a publicly known string (the "public key") as well as two large integer numbers ("choice private key" and "shuffle private key"), producing a random-looking string of characters (the "hash"), whose composition (i.e. number of lower-case and upper-case characters, etc.) can be set in advance.
+This is done by encoding list selections and permutations with positive integers, constructing the necessary list rearrangements based on the provided keys, and applying them to a predefined set of character lists (the "source configuration").
+The algorithm is pure, which guarantees reproducibility and allows the user to generate secure passwords on the fly, without storing them in any location or having to remember them.
+We provide a primary implementation of the algorithm in Haskell, but implementations in C, Javascript, and Kotlin are also available.
 ], date: datetime(year: 2024, month: 3, day: 26), keywords: keywords, logo: image("figures/logo.svg", width: 60%), keywordlength: 60%)

 = Introduction

 The motivation behind the topic lies in the management of personal passwords.
 Nowadays, the average person requires tens of different passwords for different websites and services.
-Overall, one can distinguish between two ways of managing this set of passwords:
+Overall, we can distinguish between two ways of managing this set of passwords:

 - *Keeping everything in one's head.* This is a method employed by many, yet it inevitably leads to certain risks.
 First of all, in order to fit the passwords in memory, one will probably make them similar to each other, or at least have them follow a simple pattern like "[shortened name of website]+[fixed phrase]".
 As a result, if even one password is guessed or leaked, it will be almost trivial to retrieve most of the others, following the pattern.
 Furthermore, the passwords themselves will tend to be memorable and connected to one's personal life, which will make them easier to guess.
 There is, after all, a limit to one's imagination.

 - *Storing the passwords in a secure location.* Arguably, this is a better method, but there is a natural risk of this location being revealed, or of the passwords being lost, especially if they are stored physically on a piece of paper.
 Currently, various "password managers" are available, which are software programs that will create and store your passwords for you.
-It is usually unclear, however, how this software works and whether it can be trusted with one's potentially very sensitive passwords.
-After all, guessing the password to the password manager is enough to have all the other passwords exposed.
+This is a good solution, but it comes with the necessity to trust the password manager not to have security vulnerabilities, not to mention that the password manager itself will have access to one's passwords, and a party inside the team developing the password manager will be able to get ahold of them.

-In this paper I suggest a way of doing neither of these things.
+In this paper we suggest a way of doing neither of these things.
 The user will not know the passwords or have any connection to them whatsoever, and at the same time the passwords will not be stored anywhere, physically or digitally.
-In this system, every password is a cryptographic hash produced by a fixed hashing algorithm.
-The algorithm requires three inputs: one public key, i.e. the name of the website or service, and two private keys, which are arbitrary positive integers known only to the user (the initial version of the algorithm, described in later sections, will only use one private key).
+In this system, every password is a pseudo-hash (since it does not adhere to the definition of a cryptographic hash, but the idea is similar) produced by a fixed algorithm.
+The algorithm requires three inputs: one public key, i.e. the name of the website or service, and two private keys, which are arbitrary positive integers known only to the user (the initial version of the algorithm, finalized in @merge-mult, will only use one private key).
 Every time when retrieving a password, the user will invoke the keys to re-create it from scratch.
 Therefore, in order to be reliable, the algorithm must be "pure", i.e. must always return the same output given the same input.
 Additionally, the algorithm must be robust enough so that, even if a hacker had full access to it and its mechanics, they would still not be able to guess the user's private key or the passwords that it produces.
-These considerations naturally lead to exploring pure mathematical functions as hashing algorithms and implementing them in a functional programming language such as Haskell.
+These considerations naturally lead to exploring pure mathematical functions as pseudo-hashing algorithms and implementing them in a functional programming language such as Haskell.

 = The theory

-There are many ways to generate hash strings.
+There are many ways to generate pseudo-hash strings.
 In our case, these strings are potential passwords, meaning they should contain lower-case and upper-case letters, as well as numbers and special characters.
 Instead of somehow deriving such symbol sequences directly from the public and private keys, we will be creating the strings by selecting them from a pre-defined set of distinct elements (i.e. the English alphabet or the digits from 0 to 9) and rearranging them.
 The keys will play a role in determining the rearrangement scheme.
 With regard to this strategy, some preliminary definitions are in order.

 == Preliminary terminology and notation